Blind & Visually Impaired Services

-To register to receive all DDRS updates, Click Here.
+To register to receive all DDRS updates, click here.

 BVIS provides services to eligible Hoosier’s that are blind or visually impaired.

-BVIS Program Manager at 1-800-545-7763
+BVIS Program Manager at 800-545-7763

 Effective January 1, 1992, the Indiana State Department of Health was mandated by the legislature to maintain a registry of blind/visually impaired individuals in the state of Indiana.

 Every physician, holding an unlimited license to practice medicine, or licensed optometrist, is required to report each individual who is diagnosed with blindness or visual impairment of a degree to interfere with the person’s ability to function in school, employment, or other activities of daily living.